 The liquid limit value is the moisture content corresponding to cone penetration of 20 mm.

 3. Advantages of Liquid Limit Test

 a.
 It helps to determine the water content present in the soil.

 b.
 It helps to predict the bearing capacity of the soil.

 c.
 It helps to know the permeability of the soil.

 a.
-Mixture of soil and water should be properly mixed and should not contain excessive moisture.
+Mixture of soil and water should be mixed appropriately and should not contain excessive moisture.

 b.
 Mixture should be handled properly.